-If overnight warranty repairs are needed, and public transportation is used, the expense must be supported by original receipts and within the maximum amount allowed by GM.
-If U.S. customers arrange their own transportation, limited reimbursement for reasonable fuel expenses may be available.
-Claim amounts should reflect actual costs and be supported by original receipts.
-See your dealer for information dealer may provide an available courtesy rental vehicle or provide for reimbursement of a rental vehicle.
+dealer may provide an available courtesy rental vehicle or provide for reimbursement of a rental vehicle.
 Reimbursement is limited and must be supported by original receipts as well as a signed and completed rental agreement and meet state/ provincial, local, and rental vehicle provider requirements.
-Requirements vary and may include minimum age requirements, insurance coverage, credit card, etc. Additional fees such as fuel, rental vehicle insurance, taxes, levies, usage fees, excessive mileage, or rental usage beyond the completion of the repair are also your responsibility.
+Requirements vary and may include minimum age requirements, insurance coverage, credit card, etc. Additional fees such as fuel usage charges, taxes, levies, usage fees, excessive mileage, or rental usage are also your responsibility.